 No, technical support for this product is included in the license price.
 Our team can be reached via phone or email.
 When necessary, online sessions are performed to help resolve issues.
 You can find out more about our technical support program on this page.

-How is CodeTwo Exchange Migration licensed?
+- How is CodeTwo Exchange Migration licensed?

-Suppose you purchased a 50 mailbox license and used our product to completely migrate 25 mailboxes and started migrating 10 mailboxes.
-In this situation you would have 15 seats left over and could use these seats to migrate any 15 mailboxes (private or public) from the source server.
+For example, you purchased a 200-mailbox license and used our product to completely migrate 25 mailboxes and started migrating 10 more mailboxes.
+In this situation, you would have 165 seats left and could use them to migrate, for example:

-For more on licensing consult this article.
+For more on licensing, consult this article.

-Can I purchase additional licenses after my initial purchase?
+- Can I purchase additional licenses after my initial purchase?

 Yes.
 You can do this by selecting the Additional licenses option in the first step of the online order form.